 - Percentage of Revenues: Simple but offers no insight into any leverage (economy of scale or fixed cost burden).

-- Variable costs based on revenue or volume, fixed costs based on historical trends, and depreciation from a separate schedule.
-This approach is the minimum necessary for sensitivity analysis of profitability based on multiple revenue scenarios
+- Variable costs are based on revenue or volume.
+Fixed costs are based on historical trends and depreciation from a separate schedule.
+This approach is the minimum necessary for sensitivity analysis of profitability based on multiple revenue scenarios.

 c) Financial Modeling – Operating expenses